EAVE Surveillance Platform

 In Scotland, everyone registered with a GP has a unique reference number called a CHI (Community Health Index) number.
 This makes it much easier for many kinds of health data from different sources to be securely linked together by experts to create a full picture of what is happening across Scotland.
 This includes information from GP consultations, prescriptions, out-of-hours consultations, use of accident and emergency, hospital admissions, deaths, and results from COVID-19 tests.

-Because the EAVE II dataset covers almost everyone in Scotland, such a large group allows the team to explore the effect of COVID-19 on sub-groups, such as people with specific medical conditions, ethnic minorities, age groups, sex, affluence, and other characteristics.
+Because the EAVE platform covers almost everyone in Scotland, such a large group allows the team to explore the effect of COVID-19 on sub-groups, such as people with specific medical conditions, ethnic minorities, age groups, sex, affluence, and other characteristics.
 Where a group is shown to be at increased risk, appropriate tailored responses can be considered.

 Why do we need near real-time, real-world data?